Chymyst/chymyst-core/docs/chymyst07.md

 It is important to think of a suitable data model to capture the state of the world for the problem, so we need to know when to stop and count how many cycles we go through, if we want to stop the computation.
 It may be useful to keep track of how many ingredients have been shipped or consumed but this does not look to be important for a minimal solution (it is included for readers interested in inventory cost tracking and to represent that the state is carried across the reactions and is not stored as mutable data anywhere).
+The logging we do seems to require transferring information about consumed inventory between the smokers and the pusher and it's not entirely clear that it is really necessary.

 It is important to represent the ingredients as individual molecules and not as pairs of molecules to properly represent the 3-way dependence of the smokers on the pairs of ingredients.
 We will represent the ingredients dynamically by representing the producer consumer queue, so we call the molecules shipments.